 The pressure of Bader’s newly effective striking kept Latifi on the retreat.
 Like a younger Ryan Bader, Latifi tried to duck his head and rush forward to get his shots in.
 Two minutes into the second round, Latifi ducked one time too many.

-Light heavyweight wasn’t quite as lively as it had once been.
+Light heavyweight wasn’t quite as lively as it had once been, and that’s saying something.
 There seemed to be a clear top three or four, and the UFC wasn’t entirely interested in giving Bader another crack at them.
 Instead, he was given what appeared to be a tune-up in the form of a rematch with an older, less impressive Rogerio Nogueira.
 As in the first bout, Bader was able to secure takedowns and keep Nogueira on his back.
 However, Bader’s offense flowed freely.
 In a fashion similar to Khabib Nurmagomedov, Bader was able to trap wrists and rain ground and pound until the referee had seen enough.

 The Dark Side